animmjfan/animmjfan/README.md

 - Hi, I’m @animmjfan
 - I’m interested in making simple scripts and programs, and also making implementable things for other people!
-- I currently know bash, python, c++ and simple html and css and js \(I probally won't do much webdev\)
+- I currently know bash, python, c++ and some html and css and js \(I probally won't do much webdev\)
 - How to reach me: email me at animmjfan@gmail.com
 - Pronouns: she/her
 - Details: that one transbian rhythm gamer programmer who is very eepy